Scarabaeus1031/NEXAH/DISCOVERY_ENGINE/README_extended.md

-# NEXAH — Resilience Architecture Engine
+# NEXAH — Discovery & Dynamics Engine

-NEXAH is a research framework for exploring the stability and resilience of complex systems.
+NEXAH is a research framework for exploring the stability, evolution, and organization of complex systems.

 It provides computational tools for: